GBR GUIDE TO A MAJOR EVENT

 Supporters and Parents

 We know that some parents and supporters see major event selection as an opportunity to have a holiday (often as a ‘reward’ for what can be a stressful and expensive time during qualification), but it is important to understand that the staff, coaches and athletes are primarily focussed on performance outcomes and supporting athletes’ development goals – holidays can happen after the event!
 Athletes should not be put in a position where they have to look after or worry about family members for the event (whether siblings, parents or grandparents).
-We strongly recommend that any family members travelling have experience in unaccompanied international travel and are used to attending international fencing tournaments and understand what to expect to avoid distracting athletes and staff.

 Every event will have it’s rules (set by the organisers) around accreditation, access, ticketing, use of transport, weapon control etc. When parents/supporters try and get around or debate these rules with organisers/officials/volunteers this often creates issues for the GBR staff and the reputation of the whole GBR team.
+Solving these issues detracts from the support and resources that are intended for benefit of the athletes.

 Unless the individual event page provided by BF below specifically says otherwise: